atomisthq/docs/docs/user/uhura.md

 For more information, check the Uhura project on [GitHub][].

+## Create a new repository

+Uhura defines a [project generator]() for Node projects.
+This takes an existing repository as a starting point for a new one, modifies the code, and creates a new repository for you to build on.

+To try this out, go to the [web app](https://app.atomist.com) and click the "New Project" plus icon on the left.

+The globally available Uhura instance offers three starting points, each in the [atomist-seeds] organization, each forked from a handy public Node project.

 ## Configure Uhura to deploy to your Kubernetes cluster
 [configure-k8s]: #configure-uhura-to-deploy-to-your-kubernetes-cluster